Polonosuchus: Dermal armour

-Five dermal scutes were found in close proximity to the caudal vertebrae, indicating that they are probably from the tail.
+Five dermal scutes were found close to the caudal vertebrae, indicating that they are probably from the tail.
 The two largest are rectangular and have articulatory processes, indicating that they would have overlapped and linked together.
 The three smaller plates are leaf-shaped and their articulatory processes are in a different place, indicating the presence of at least two distinct rows of medial dermal armour.